illinoistech-itm/jhajek/itmo-444-544/tooling-assignment-vagrant/tooling-assignment-vagrant.md

 ## Deliverable

-In the document, tooling-assignment-advanced-template.md, provide the required screenshots.
-Push a copy of this Markdown file in the private GitHub repo provided, under the your itmo-444 or itmo-544 folder and make an additional sub-folder named: **tooling-assignment-vagrant**.
-Submit the URL to your document in the GitHub repo to Blackboard
+In your private repo, under the your `itmo-444` or `itmo-544` folder and make an additional sub-folder named `week-02` > `tooling-assignment-vagrant`.
+Submit the URL to your document in the GitHub repo to Blackboard.